w1setown/w1setown/README.md

 - 👋 Hi, I’m @w1setown
 - 👀 I’m interested in music, computers and programming
-- 🌱 I’m currently learning my first coding language, Python.
+- 🌱 I’m currently working on HTML, CSS, JS and C#
 - 💞️ I’m looking to collaborate on nothing particular at the moment
-- 📫 How to reach me nowhere ;)
+- 📫 You can reach me on my LinkedIn: https://www.linkedin.com/in/gabrielganderup/

 <!---
 w1setown/w1setown is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.